Serra do Mar bristle tyrant: Taxonomy and systematics

 The Serra do Mar bristle tyrant was formally described in 1907 by the German-Brazilian naturalists Hermann von Ihering and his son Rodolpho von Ihering.
-They introduced a new genus, Guracava and coined the binomial name Guracava difficilis.The type locality was specified as Itatiaia in the Brazialian state of Rio de Janeiro.
+They introduced a new genus, Guracava and coined the binomial name Guracava difficilis.The type locality was specified as Itatiaia in the Brazilian state of Rio de Janeiro.
 The specific epithet is Latin meaning "difficult".
 The Serra do Mar bristle tyrant was later moved to genus Phylloscartes and known as the Serra do Mar tyrannulet.

 A comprehensive molecular phylogenetic study of the suboscines by Mike Harvey and collaborators, published in 2020, found that the then Phylloscartes difficilis was embedded in a clade containing the bristle tyrants in the genus Pogonotriccus.
 Based on this study, most systems moved the species to the resurrected genus Pogonotriccus and changed its English name from Serra do Mar tyrannulet to Serra do Mar bristle tyrant.
 However, as of late 2024 BirdLife International's Handbook of the Birds of the World retains the names Serra do Mar tyrannulet and Phylloscartes difficilis.

 The Serra do Mar bristle tyrant is monotypic: no subspecies are recognized.